bugzilla/bugzilla.github.io/_posts/2002-02-13-status-update.md

 *   Templatization of all customer-visible CGI pages, to allow easy customization by the administrator **(8 bugs remain)**
 *   Allow users to change their own email addresses, instead of having to bug the site admin (using verification emails sent to both the old and new addresses to validate the change) **(awaiting review)**
 *   Remove old attachment code in favor of the new attachment tracker system. **(complete)**
-*   Enable Perl's taint mode for all user accesable files, and taint-check anything being sent to the database.**(complete)**
+*   Enable Perl's taint mode for all user accessible files, and taint-check anything being sent to the database.**(complete)**

 **Note that the "complete redesign of the schema related to security groups to eliminate the "funky groupset math" and allow more than 55 bug groups to be created" has been pushed to early 2.18.**